traderX7/GettingData/CodeBook.md

 meanFreq(): Weighted average of the frequency components to obtain a mean frequency

 I removed () and - from the names and replaced mean and std with "Mean" and "Std" for better readability.
 I didn't extracted meanFreq columns because they seem different from mean data (see above).

-As a result, I got 75 columns (see the below) which is more by 7 columns than those who says "mean" or "std" involved columns are 66 on Forum.
+As a result, I got 75 columns (see the below) which is more by 7 columns than those who say on Forum that they are 66.
 The reason of the difference is that I include something like "angle(tBodyAccMean,gravity)" but they don't.
 Maybe grep function worked differently.
 To be honest, I don't care so much, because  it's not so important thinking of the sequent analysis that will make a judgement which column is important for a model.

 "1" "Activity"